apple1417/bl-sdk-mods/CrowdControl/Readme.md

 This mod already requires `AsyncUtil`, `OptionsWrapper`, and `UserFeedback`, you can safely use any of them as part of your effect.
 If you require any other libraries make sure to explain how to install them in your own instructions.

 ## Changelog
+### Borderlands Crowd Control v1.2
+Now also opens a webpage warning you when requirements are outdated.

 ### Borderlands Crowd Control v1.1
 Now opens a webpage listing requirements when you don't install them all.